Terry Oroszi: Early life and education

 Oroszi graduated high school in Muscatine, Iowa and announced to her parents that she was putting college on hold, instead she was joining the Army.
-Her first duty station was in Ft.
-Lewis, WA followed by a tour in Wurzburg, Germany.
-In Germany she met and married her husband Andrew Oroszi.
-When their commitment to the military was over, they moved to his hometown, Dayton, Ohio.
-Oroszi has two children.

 Oroszi attended Wright State University for undergraduate degree in Biological Sciences.
 She then pursued MS in Biological Sciences from Wright State University.
 Oroszi earned her doctoral degree in education from Wright State University by completing a study and dissertation on high-stakes decision-making for crisis leadership under the guidance of Jill Lindsey.
-Oroszi was the first at Wright State University to receive an Ed.D., and the only one to complete this degree in under three years. ral fellowship was completed in the new Simulations Center at the Dayton Veterans Administration Medical Center under the leadership of the first African American thoracic surgeon, Rosalyn Scott.

 Career

-Oroszi served in the US Army for four years active duty between 1984 and 1988, and inactive until 1992.
-Her United States military occupation code was in Air Defense Artillery and during her time in Germany she was part of the NBC (nuclear biological and chemical) team.
+Academic

 Oroszi began her career as a Graduate Teaching Assistant at the Department of Biological Sciences in Wright State University between 1998 and 2000.
 Between 2001 and 2007, Oroszi was employed as a research assistant, initially at the Department of Biological Sciences in Wright State University (2001-2013) and later a staff scientist in the pharmacology and toxicology department, Boonshoft School of Medicine, Wright State University.
 In 2008, Oroszi was made director of education in the department.

-Between 2005 and 2006, Oroszi was employed as the assistant director of pharmacology and toxicology graduate program at Wright State University and in 2006 she was given the role of director of Pharmacology Genetic Testing Facility in Boonshoft School of Medicine at the University.
-Oroszi was appointed as the Director of Chemical, Biological, Radiological, Nuclear Defense (CBRN) Certificate Program at Wright State in 2012.

-Since 2008, Oroszi has also been working as the director of the pharmacology and toxicology graduate programs.
-She has also been working as an assistant professor in healthcare and homeland security in Boonshoft School of Medicine since 2016.
-In 2020 Oroszi became a faculty senator, representing Boonshoft School of Medicine at Wright State University.